The Moonshiner’s Daughter

-Have you read “The Moonshiner’s Daughter?”
-I read it over the weekend.
-It’s a great book.
-A coming of age story from the sixties.
+I read “The Moonshiner’s Daughter” over the weekend.
+It’s a great book—a coming-of-age story from the sixties.

-Set in North Carolina in 1960, The Moonshiner’s Daughter is about a 16-year-old girl wanting to escape her family’s past that goes back generations.
+Set in North Carolina in 1960, The Moonshiner’s Daughter is about a 16-year-old girl who wants to escape her family’s past, which stretches back generations.

 Jessie wants no part of the money that comes from selling moonshine.
 She believes moonshine caused her mother’s death many years ago.